dlkinney/particle-swift/README.md

 # particle-swift

-Swift 3.0 Package for interacting with Particle Cloud services
+Swift 3.0 Package for interacting with Particle Cloud services.  particle-swift is the engine powering the commerical [SpeckCode](https://www.speckcode.com/) IDE and Particle device manager.

-*Compatibility:* Xcode 8 (Swift 3.0) or the equivalent open source variant of Swift is required.
+*Compatibility:* Xcode 8.3+ (Swift 3.1) or the equivalent open source variant of Swift is required.

 This project provides a pure Swift SDK for interacting with the particle.io cloud services.
 The APIs provide access to the following portions of the Particle Cloud